Should you personally guarantee your business loan? There are risks with the rewards.

-A business loan, line or lease is a long-term commitment that should not be taken lightly.
-It can have ramifications on you personally for years to come.
+A business loan, line of credit or lease is a long-term commitment that should not be taken lightly, as it can have ramifications for you personally for years to come.
 Banks take on a lot of risk when issuing loans, and they want to make sure you are serious about the business and willing to risk your own financial future on it.

 It is also important to remember that loans with a personal guarantee are usually less expensive (depending on the state of the business and the personal credit scores of the company), since the risk is lower for the lender.

 Here are the two greatest risks of signing a personal guarantee: